Last update: 08.12.2019

 A good way to secure your online accounts is by using 2-factor authentication (2FA), which is offered by all major online services these days.
 This technique allows you to have an additional security layer when logging in, disabling numerous hacking attempts in the process.

-Be smart when live-broadcasting online
+4. Be smart when live streaming online